 Got a problem?
 We can help.
 Students can talk, in a confidential setting, about anything including academic problems, depression, anxiety, help with anger management, stress or bullying.

-Based at Tycoch and Gorseinon, Careers Wales are available to help you with your career choices, mock interviews, developing work skills and looking into employment or university.
+Based at Tycoch and Gorseinon, our Future Hubs and Careers Wales staff are available to help you with your career choices, mock interviews, developing work skills and looking into employment or university.

 The Health Advisor provides a professional and proactive service to all students as well as providing advice and guidance, relating to specific student health issues, to relevant staff.
 Their aim is to promote health and wellbeing across the College.

 - Liaise with other health professionals when existing health issues are present/become present